thompsonmikej/Movie-Library-API-Lab/README.md

     ```

 4. **Test CRUD operations:**
-   - Use Postman, curl, or your browser to interact with API endpoints (e.g., `/movies`).
+   - Use Postman, curl, or your browser to interact with API endpoints.
    - Verify data persists properly in MySQL.

 ---